kcl-lang/modules/crossplane/README.md

 |**spec** `required`|[SecretsCrossplaneIoV1alpha1StoreConfigSpec](#secretscrossplaneiov1alpha1storeconfigspec)|spec||
 ### Usage

 A Usage defines a deletion blocking relationship between two resources.
+Usages prevent accidental deletion of a single resource or deletion of resources with dependent resources.
+Read the Crossplane documentation for [more information about Compositions](https://docs.crossplane.io/latest/concepts/usages).

 #### Attributes